 - Medium frame skid steer – 1,750-2,200 lbs., 50-70 hp

 - Large frame skid steer –2,200 lbs. and up, over 70 hp

 Small Frame Skid Steers

-The smallest framed skid steers, like the John Deere 312GR, are ideal for applications including interior demolition, landscaping, underground construction, and any projects that require navigating between houses or around tight corners.
-The small frame also makes it a good option for contractors who typically work on shorter jobs and need to transport equipment from site to site frequently.
+The smallest framed skid steers, like the John Deere 316GR, are ideal for applications including interior demolition, landscaping, underground construction, and any projects that require navigating between houses or around tight corners.
+The small frame skid steer dimensions also make it a good option for contractors who typically work on shorter jobs and need to transport equipment from site to site frequently.

 Medium Frame Skid Steers